Skip to content

 IDE suggestions

-The immediate benefit is the type suggestions you see in an IDE.
-Imagine following code:
+The immediate benefit is the type suggestions provided by your IDE.

 from dataclasses import dataclass